-If a model is a dissipative system of autonomous Ordinary Differential Equations which has a finite number of equilibria and a Lyapunov function, then the underlying IS represents the structure of its global attractor.
-The nodes of IS correspond to the equilibria of the system and the edges to the heteroclinic connections between them.
-In this paper we focus on the generalized Lotka--Volterra system of ODEs.
-While we choose this relatively simple model, there may exist many other factors affecting the evolution of an ecosystem, so that modelling can include the variety of forms, from very basic ones to highly nonlinear vector fields including stochastic delay, or higher order terms.
-The system under consideration has the form
+If a model is a dissipative system of autonomous Ordinary Differential Equations which has a finite number of equilibria, then the underlying IS is contained in the structure of its global attractor.
+The nodes of IS correspond to the equilibria of the system and the edges represent the heteroclinic connections between them.
+In this paper, we focus on the Lotka--Volterra system of ODEs.
+While we choose this relatively simple model, there may exist many other factors affecting the evolution of an ecosystem, so that the modelling approach can include a variety of functional forms, from very basic ones to highly nonlinear vector fields including stochastic delays, or even higher order terms.
+The system under consideration here has the form